What to do when corrosion plays favourites

 In this webinar, T.D.
-Williamson’s Matthew Romney will discuss the problem of selective seam weld corrosion (SSWC), the factors that make pipelines susceptible to it, the research that went into developing the classifier and field results proving its efficacy.
+Williamson’s Matthew Romney discusses the problem of selective seam weld corrosion (SSWC), the factors that make pipelines susceptible to it, the research that went into developing the classifier and field results proving its efficacy.

 Corrosion is a universal threat.
 Without proper maintenance, every pipeline, regardless of where it is or what product it carries, is susceptible to its damaging effects.